GenesisFR/CrouchSprintToggle/README.md

 ## Installation:

 You can run the script from anywhere.
+Make sure "CrouchSprintToggle.ini" is in the same directory.

 ## Usage:

-Escape: save toggle states, restore them when pressed again (useful in menus)
+Please read "CrouchSprintToggle.ini" for more information about setting up the script.

 Shift: toggle sprint
 Left CTRL: toggle crouch
 Left CTRL + F12: pause the script (disable all hotkeys)
-Windows: disable all toggles
-Left Alt: disable all toggles